jgan/outlearn-olm-spec/olm-spec.md

 # Outlearn Markdown

-> THIS IS A DRAFT DOCUMENT - WE WELCOME FEEDBACK AS THIS FORMAT EVOLVES - CURRENT AS OF JUNE 15, 2015
+> THIS IS A DRAFT DOCUMENT - WE WELCOME FEEDBACK AS THIS FORMAT EVOLVES - CURRENT AS OF JULY 8, 2015

 Outlearn Markdown (*OLM*) is a [Github-Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) compatible file format for easily creating content that imports directly to Outlearn.